This page include penis general anatomy notions, either about external orgasns and internal ones.

 The Scrotum

-The scrotum is the skin tissue wrapping the testicles taking their form.
+The scrotum is the skin tissue wrapping the testicles and taking their form.
 In other words it's the external and visible part of the testicles.
-However, in its physical conformation, the scrotum is much more complex than it appears; in reality, it's like a soft muscular pocket, with thin paries, it's constituted by two compartments where testicles are found.
+However, in its physical conformation, the scrotum is much more complex than it appears; in reality, it's like a soft muscular pocket, with thin walls, it's constituted by two compartments where testicles are found.
 Under the scrotum tissue the cremasteric muscle is located; this muscle is responsible for the testicles raising and descending.
 Cold and other stimulus will cause the raising of the pocket, in order to keep the testicles in an ideal temperature state.
 Whereas the warm and the relaxation let the scrotum completely flaccid.

 Internal Genital Organs

-Internal genital organs are obviously more complex and numerous than external ones.
+The internal genital organs are obviously more complex and numerous than external ones.

 The Testicles

-Testicles internal viewThe testicles, having an ovoid and irregular shape, have a vertical axis of about 3 centimeters and an average diameter of about 2cm.
+Internal view of the testiclesThe testicles, having an ovoid and irregular shape, have a vertical axis of about 3 centimeters and an average diameter of about 2cm.
 They are wrapped by the scrotum and they have the role to produce sperm and hormones.
-In the adult man, they have a weight of about 30 grams and they are slightly in disparity one respect to the other.
-The testicle pending more down is generally the left for reasons not clearly known.
+In the adult man, they have a weight of about 30 grams and they are slightly in disparity.
+The testicle which hangs lower than the other one is generally the left for reasons not clearly known.
 We think that this disparity is useful to prevent painful shocks when a man is walking.
 The testicles have two functions: sperm production and sexual male hormones production, called androgens (don't confuse with oestrogenics which are female hormones).
 The most important of these hormones is the testosterone.
-Hormone production by the testicles is evident since birth, but it's increase enormously during puberty and it keeps at high levels during all the adult age, until a slight decrease in the old age.
+Hormone production by the testicles is evident since birth, but it increases enormously during puberty and it keeps at high levels during all the adult age, until a slight decrease in the old age.
 Sperm production will not manifest before puberty and it's clearly influenced by hormonal production.

-Spermatozoons are produced in the testicles, inside special little ducts, called sperm storage tubules, located in the center of each testicle; they are connected to many other ducts which will move sperm to other important organs and, finally, outside the penis if necessary.
-In each testicle, near to sperm storage tubules, there are numerous cavities called interstitials or Leydig's cells.
+Spermatozoons are produced in the testicles, inside special little ducts, called sperm storage tubules, located in the center of each testicle; they are connected to many other ducts which move sperm to other important organs and, finally, outside the penis if necessary.
+In each testicle, near the sperm storage tubules, there are numerous cavities called interstitials or Leydig's cells.
 They are responsible of testosterone production, which is directly secreted in the surrounding blood vessels.
 Most of the changes occurring during puberty are the result of major testosterone quantity in the body.

 The Epididymis